 … that words are often nothing more than the unexamined projections of our arrogance, ignorance, anxiety, cynicism, and dishonesty.

 … that our capacity for language, so enamored with categorizing things, is vulnerable to reifying and ossifying things that simple do not exist.
 As such, words really do have the power to create fear where no danger exists… and that fear creates danger that is quite real.

 So what language do I speak?
 What language do I want to speak?

 Is it the language of victimhood or responsibility?
 Contention or collaboration?
 Judgment or curiosity?
 Suspicion or trust?
 Resentment or forgiveness?
 Vengeance or reconciliation?
 Empowerment or resignation?
 Celebration or condemnation?
 Do my words build bridges or walls?

 That said, I need to put the spirit and veracity of every word I read, write, hear, and speak (or not) on trial… in order to purify my thoughts and feelings of all deceit, conceit, and cowardice… ridding my verbal life of the evils of gossip, finger-pointing, labeling, presumption, supposition, hearsay, uninformed opinion, caustic humor, and self-serving rationalization.

-So, are the words I use the expression of the person I truly am… or at least aspire to be?
+So, do the words I use reflect the person I truly am… or at least aspire to be?